 After saying G’day to the morning we were off on our fourth and final day.
 After getting through the rest of the rock scramble we made our way past a series of cute little beach coves lined with great pandanus palms.
 We took our time exploring this pristine section of the trail until we made our way past Freshwater beach and arrived at Pebbly Beach.

 We had a little lunch amongst the millions of holiday campers and made our way across to Station Creek Beach, which is the final beach of the trail.
 Along here it becomes pretty obvious you are on the home stretch as what appears to be a literal giant red rock grows bigger and bigger, a welcome sight.

-- Your 4-day pack.
-You could cut down a lot of weight by resupplying in each town you pass, however I would check ahead with open and closing times as these are seasonal towns.
+- 4-day pack – You could cut down a lot of weight by resupplying in each town you pass, however I’d check ahead with open and closing times as these are seasonal towns.

 - A packraft if you’re wishing to be totally self-sufficient like us.
 The NPWS track notes do supply phone numbers to pre-arrange each river crossing if you’d would prefer that instead.